HCL-TECH-SOFTWARE/connections-automation/README.md

 ### Installing HCL Connections

-To install HCL Connections only, on the previously prepared environment (means all previous steps are already done and the environment is ready for HCL Connections to be installed) execute:
+To install the WebSphere-side of Connections only, on an already prepared environment (all previous steps are already done and the environment is ready for HCL Connections to be installed) execute:

 ```
 ansible-playbook -i environments/examples/cnx7/connections_7_with_component_pack/connections playbooks/hcl/setup-connections-only.yml